honzajavorek/honzajavorek.cz/README.markdown

 proudly powered by Python using Blogofile, Markdown, and Mako (I'd like to use my favorite Jinja2, but [it's not possible yet][blogofile0.8]).

-Push requests fixing typos in my articles are very welcome! :-D
+GitHub pull requests fixing typos in my articles are very welcome! :-D

 ## License (English)